What are biomass boilers?

 What biomass boiler incentives are available?

-The main driving force behind the success of biomass boiler installations in recent years has been the Renewable Heat Incentive (RHI).
-This is a government initiated scheme that was set up to encourage the use of renewable heat technologies among home owners, communities and businesses by providing financial incentives.
-The scheme pays participants each quarter for every kWh of heat generated and used over the past 3 months, with the commercial scheme lasting 20 years and domestic 7 years.
-As the capital expenditure on commercial projects is typically paid off in around 5 years, this leaves a further 15 years of RHI payments for commercial owners to benefit from.
+The non-domestic RHI pays participants each quarter for every kWh of heat generated and used over the past 3 months, with the scheme lasting 20 years.
+Whilst the scheme is now closed to new applicants, boiler and RHI tariffs can undergo changes of ownership as well as relocations to other sites, so a new owner can benefit from the RHI for the remaining term.
+As the capital expenditure on commercial projects is typically paid off in around 5 years, this means installations that are 10 years old could be relocated, with the capex of the second owner paid off in 5 years, who then have 5 years further of RHI payments that they can benefit from.
 The payments are index linked as well, so the rate per kWh increases each year in line with the consumer price index.
 Further details on this scheme can be found on the RHI section of this website.
 We have produced a news article titled "What biomass boiler grants are available in the UK?" which goes into this area in more detail.

 How much does a biomass boiler cost per year?